 Inspecting the Pilot Light Flame

 - Remove the furnace cover panel, which should expose the burner assembly and pilot.
-You should be able to clearly see the flame of the pilot light.
+You should be able to see the flame of the pilot light.

 - If the pilot light is burning, examine its color.
-A proper pilot flame should be blue with a yellow tip and strong enough to cover about 1/2 inch at the end of the thermocouple tip.
+A proper pilot flame should be blue with a yellow tip and should be strong enough to cover about 1/2 inch at the end of the thermocouple tip.

-- If the flame is too strong and improperly adjusted, it will be blue but may be noisy and lift off the thermocouple causing improper furnace operation.
+- If the flame is too strong and improperly adjusted, it will be blue but may be noisy and lift off the thermocouple, causing improper furnace operation.